navllgs/calendar-event/readme.md

     composer install

-Install all the dependencies using yarn or npm for Frontend
+Install all the dependencies using yarn or npm for frontend

     yarn install
         or